roots/bud/sources/@repo/markdown-kit/readme/partials/what.md

 - Heckin&rsquo; fast.
 - Lux developer tooling and semi-automated dependency management.
 - Support for configuration files authored with TypeScript, JSON, YML, CJS and ESM.
 - Support for CDNs like skypack and unpkg.
-[See documentation on using remote sources](https://bud.js.org/guides/general-use/remote-sources) or this [example sandbox using skypack modules](https://codesandbox.io/s/bud-remote-sources-q5ghzh?)
 - Customizable and extensible.
-Add new features.
-Swap our core components with your own.